nightroman/FarNet/RightWords/Readme.txt

 Checks spelling, shows suggestions, and corrects words in the selected text or in the text starting from the caret position.
 [Enter] in the suggestion menu replaces the highlighted word with the selected suggestion, [Esc] skips the word.
+Menu commands:
+- [Ignore All] - ignores the word in this session.
-The last suggestion menu item [Stop Spell-checker] stops this process.
+- [Stop Spell-checker] - stops word correction loop.

 *) Thesaurus
 Prompts to enter a word and shows the list of available meanings and synonyms